InspiryThemes/realhomes-docs/docs/homepage-settings-modern.md

 You can feed slider contents from following sources

 1. **Properties Custom Post Type** - It will attach properties to your slides with a description box ( Default Slider, Very easy to use )
+2. **Search Form Over Image / Video** - It is also possible to have search form with an image or video as a background
-2. **Map with Properties Markers** - Selecting this option will display a map at the home page instead of the slider
+3. **Map with Properties Markers** - Selecting this option will display a map at the home page instead of the slider
-3. **Image Based Banner** - It will be an image based banner just like the banner in sub-pages
+4. **Image Based Banner** - It will be an image based banner just like the banner in sub-pages
-4. **Revolution Slider** - You can add text,images, buttons and videos the way you want. ( Little difficult to use but awesome results )
+5. **Revolution Slider** - You can add text,images, buttons and videos the way you want. ( Little difficult to use but awesome results )
-5. **Slides Custom Post Type** - You can attach a simple image to your slide with related text data ( easy to use with results similar to properties based slider )
+6. **Slides Custom Post Type** - You can attach a simple image to your slide with related text data ( easy to use with results similar to properties based slider )
-6. **Contact Form Over Slider** - Select this option to have a Contact Form Over the Slider.
+7. **Contact Form Over Slider** - Select this option to have a Contact Form Over the Slider.

 Go to **Homepage Settings → Slider Area** tab to configure slider settings.